SoftwareBrothers/better-docs/README.md

 ### Wrapper components

-Most probably your components will have to run within a particular context, like within redux store provider or with custom CSS libraries.
+Most probably your components will have to be run within a particular context, like within redux store provider or with custom CSS libraries.
 You can simulate this by passing a `component.wrapper` in your `jsdoc.json`:
 _(To read more about passing options - scroll down to __Customization__ section)_